Langham Partnership in Canada has a 25-year history.

 In 1969 John Stott founded the Langham Trust to fund scholarships for young evangelical leaders from the Majority World.
-Recipients would study at British universities, working toward doctorates in biblical and theological fields and then returning to teach in seminaries in their home countries.
+Recipients studies at British universities, worked toward doctorates in biblical and theological fields and then returned to teach in seminaries in their home countries.
 The name was taken from All Souls Church, Langham Place, London—the church where John Stott was rector (senior pastor) at the time.
 Those who received scholarship funding from the Trust became known as Langham Scholars, a worldwide family that has now grown to well over 300.
 The programme is now known simply as Langham Scholars.

 In 1971 John Stott founded the Evangelical Literature Trust, into which he assigned all the royalties from his extensive writings in order to provide books for students, pastors and theological libraries in the Majority World.
 Royalties from John Stott’s books still form a substantial portion of the funds deployed by Langham Literature (as the Evangelical Literature Trust is now known).